rapid7/insightconnect-workflows/workflows/Open_Source_Indicator_Enrichment_with_Microsoft_Teams/help.md

 Once the workflow has been imported, **each Microsoft Teams step will need the team name and channel name updated to suit your Teams environment!** Edit the input with the preset text of `change_me` in each Teams step in the workflow.

-After configuring the Teams step, activate the workflow in order to trigger it.
+After configuring the Teams steps, activate the workflow in order to trigger it.

 # Usage